eik-lib/website/docs/client.md

 ###### js

 This field is used to configure bundling and publishing of JavaScript assets.
-Use `js.input` to configure the location on disk, relative to `eik.json`, where the entrypoint for your JavaScript client side assets are located.
+Use `js.input` to configure the location on disk, relative to `eik.json`, where the entrypoint for your JavaScript client-side assets are located.

 _scripts.js file inside assets folder_